clindet/bget/README.md

 Use "bget [command] --help" for more information about a command.
 ```

-You can use DOI to download article and its supplementary Data.
-The supported website and journals will be continue increased.
+The `bget doi` supported website and journals are continuely increasing.

 **Warn**: If you do not follow the policies of the relevant website (i.e. continuous download or limited copyright), you will lose the authorization to use this tool.